 If you’re craving for such a Halloween decoration, the wreath made from ping pong balls and Googly eyes is surely a great fit.
 You’ll need to create a straw wreath or anything you can create a loop with.
-Glue ping pong balls onto the wreath and just stick Googly eyes all over.
+Glue ping pong balls onto the wreath and stick Googly eyes all over them.

 # Spooky Eyeball Wreath

 You’ll need a wooden wreath and plenty of googly eyes of different sizes.
 Paint the wreath in black and attach googly eyes all around.
 Decorate with a ribbon and some wordings to complete the eyeball wreath.